Executive Vice President

 • Developed and led community-based campaigns to thwart punitive state and local proposals that would have disrupted company operations.

 • Managed major project in 2020 for a global aerospace leader in unveiling a $40 million, state-of-the-art compressor facility, leading to overwhelmingly positive statewide media coverage.

 • Cultivated a reputation as a trusted advisor and spokesperson, developed an extensive national network of allies and collaborators.

-A Watertown native and resident, Brian is a Trustee and Treasurer of the Watertown Library Association, a member of the Watertown Foundation Board of Trustees and the Tagliatela School of Business & Leadership Advisory Board at Albertus Magnus College.
+A Watertown native, Brian is a former Trustee and Treasurer of the Watertown Library Association, a member of the Watertown Foundation Board of Trustees and the Tagliatela School of Business & Leadership Advisory Board at Albertus Magnus College.
 He is also a member of the YMCA of Greater Waterbury’s Triathlon Club, with whom he has completed several sprint and Olympic triathlons and the Ironman 70.3 Connecticut in 2019.
 He graduated from Holy Cross High School in Waterbury and earned his Bachelor of Arts degree at Fairfield University in 1987.
 Brian is the father of three children.

 WHY WE ARE HERE…

 “Through three decades in public affairs, I have yet to see anything more powerful than a handshake, a look in the eye, and a story well and truthfully told.
 Our job is to know our clients—from their products and services to their employees, customers, community partners and all who have a shared stake in their success—so we can help channel their authentic voice in the public square.”